Asset Accounts

 Table 2: Structure of ecosystem extent account with illustrative synthetic values in hectares (adapted from SEEA EA Table 4.1)[69]

 The IUCN Global Ecosystem Typology (GET) provides the reference classification for marine ecosystem types, with the Marine Shelf biome (M1) encompassing key functional groups including seagrass meadows (M1.1), kelp forests (M1.2), photic coral reefs (M1.3), shellfish beds and reefs (M1.4), and subtidal rocky reefs (M1.6)[73].
-For guidance on mapping marine ecosystem extent using remote sensing and spatial data, see TG-4.1 Remote Sensing Data.
+For guidance on mapping marine ecosystem extent using remote sensing and spatial data, see TG-4.1 Remote Sensing and Geospatial Data.

 The seabed-based delineation approach presents challenges for pelagic ecosystems that are not clearly associated with specific seabed areas.
 Epipelagic, mesopelagic, and bathypelagic ecosystem types (IUCN GET M2.1--M2.4) require alternative delineation approaches, potentially using water mass characteristics, depth zones, or biogeochemical provinces as boundaries.
 These challenges are addressed in TG-6.5 Pelagic and Open Ocean Accounts.